 Various things can go wrong and signal a need for drain field repair and inspection.
 Most drain field troubles point to particular clues for you to watch for.
 Here are three of the most common clues.

 A strong, offensive odor in the air near your drain field is one of the first signs that you need drain field repair.
-If you find yourself catching whiffs of sewage whenever you step into your yard, it’s likely that you have a drain field problem.
+If you catch whiffs of sewage whenever you step into your yard, you might have a drain field problem.

 If you notice that the area around your drain field feels squishy underfoot or that puddles have developed, you probably need drain field repair.